megamattzilla/iRules/Custom_Prometheus_Metrics/README.md

 To setup these iRules:
 1. Place the iRule `prometheus_data_collector.tcl` on an existing virtual server with an HTTP and SSL profile where you would like to start collecting metrics.

 2. Create a net-new virtual server `prometheus_response_generator` with a default HTTP profile and SSL profile of your choice on a unique port such as 9090.

 3. Place the iRule `prometheus_response_generator.tcl` on virtual server `prometheus_response_generator` you just created.

 4. Edit variables in  `prometheus_data_collector.tcl` and `prometheus_response_generator.tcl` if desired.
  - `prometheus_response_generator.tcl` by default will limit the dynamic collection to 1,000 FQDNs.
  - `prometheus_response_generator.tcl` by default will NOT require authentication.
 This can be enabled by using `useAuthentiation` with a value of 1.
 Also set `basicAuthSHA256` to your required SHA256 value.

+5. Start scraping the new virtual server `prometheus_response_generator` IP and port in prometheus as a scrape target.
+ - If you are already scraping the Big-IP management interface with Telemetry Streaming prometheus pull consumer configured, this will be a second scrape job for these custom metrics.

 # Updates